Support the New Graduate's transition from novice to competent, professional nurse.

 Improved resiliency with adequate staffing.

 COS New Graduate Transitional Residency Program is a structured, guided, 12 month offering.
-Its evidenced-based curriculum is designed to support the new nurse’s transition from novice to competent, professional nurse.
+Its evidence-based curriculum is designed to support the new nurse’s transition from novice to competent, professional nurse.
 To be most respectful of the New Graduate’s time, a new Program begins each week.

 While the amount of time the individual New Graduate needs to complete the Program will vary, general expectations are: